erroronline1/caro/readme.md

 [Content](#content)

 ## API documentation
-All REST-api endpoint queries are returned as json routed by ./js/api.js and supposed to be processed/rendered primarily either by Assemble or Toast.
+All REST-api endpoint queries are returned as json routed by ./js/api.js and supposed to be processed/rendered primarily either by the clients Assemble-class or Toast-class.
 Backend handles permissions and valid sessions.
 Returns 401 Unauthorized if not logged in.
 Response properties are *body*, *form*, *status* and *msg* most of the time.

-All form data for POST and PUT require either the provided input fields as previously created from GET fetches or the JS _client-methods.
+All form data for POST and PUT require either the provided input fields as previously created from GET fetches (./js/assemble.js), the JS _client-methods (./js/utility.js) or JS compose_helper-methods (./js/compose.js).
 Processing is regularily dependent on specific names.

 ### Application endpoints